samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 };
 ```

 > Do not be alarmed, I know this is not how React or many other frameworks do it.
 Why not import it in the top of the file?
 In Ember, some dependencies will need to be added to the build so that it can be used across the application.
-You can find the documentation for that [here](https://guides.emberjs.com/v3.1.0/addons-and-dependencies/managing-dependencies/).
+You can find the [Ember documentation for dependencies here](https://guides.emberjs.com/v3.1.0/addons-and-dependencies/managing-dependencies/).

 To complete the global import, we will need to add the `auth0` logic as a global in our `eslintrc.js` file.
 Go to the `eslintrc.js` file and insert the couple of lines shown here in the file: